PythonistaGuild/Wavelink/docs/_pages/getting-started/installing.md

 The index allows pip to fetch pre-built wheels for some dependencies that may require build-tools for C/C++ due to not having released their own wheels for recent versions of Python.

 Usually with time, dependencies will eventually release wheels for new Python releases.

+For convenience we provide an index thanks to [Abstract Umbra](https://github.com/AbstractUmbra)

 **To install with prebuilt wheels:**
 ``` shell